grondindaniel/snowtricks/README.md

 composer install

-in .env file, configure the database connexion (change db_user and db_password with your own credentials)
+in .env file, configure the database connexion (change db_user and db_password with your own credentials).
+Think to change prod to dev if you want make tests.

 DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/snowtrick?serverVersion=5.7